aleshaleksey/fansys23/monsters-npcs/divines.md

 When a [shadow flesh fiend](profanes.md#shadow-flesh-fiend-human) is created by removing parts from a being of a being with a spiritual or divine alignment, it may instead become a "an abyssal blade".

-Unlike Abyssal Blades, an abyssal blade transcends its resentment.
+Unlike Shadow Flesh Fiends, an abyssal blade transcends its resentment.
 Instead it wanders the world, spending its time destroying the parts it is missing.

 ___
 ### Unbound Gnome